 There is a public ftp repository of programs, papers, and reviews written by my students and myself.
 I've linked a subset of them here: Berkeley computer algebra papers.
 Some pointers to other work in symbolic mathematical computing can be found by visiting various project home pages.
 One for which I've contributed is the (now public version) of the Macsyma program, named Maxima.
-There is a mailing list associated with that program that has become (sometimes) interesting.
-A recent glance at sourceforge stats shows that the summer, 2010 version had over 215,000 downloads.
-There appear to be over 2 million downloads as of 2012.
+There is a mailing list associated with that program that is (sometimes) interesting.
+It has had millions of downloads from sourceforge over the last few releases.

 We used to run a symbolic integral look-up service called TILU,